Increased Thirst In Dogs Veterinarian

 If you find that none of the above pertain to your pet, there may be an underlying medical condition or disease.
-It is best that you have your dog seen by a Veterinarian as soon as possible and a thorough physical examination and diagnostics to look for an underlying cause.
+It is best that you have your dog seen by a Veterinarian as soon as possible, and for him or her to receive a thorough physical examination and diagnostics to look for an underlying cause.

 There are several medical conditions that associate with polydipsia in dogs.
 To name a few:

 Diabetes is the most common disease in dogs that causes an increase in water intake.
-This type of thirst is due to high blood glucose levels and your dog’s body attempt to decrease this concentration.
-In rare cases, central diabetes causes a depletion of ADH hormone resulting in profound drinking and urination.
+This type of thirst is due to high blood glucose levels and your dog’s body’s attempt to decrease this concentration.
+In rare cases, central diabetes causes a depletion of ADH hormone, resulting in profound drinking and urination.

-When your dog is suffering from kidney failure, his kidneys are no longer able to remove waste from the body in the concentration of urine.
-This will then cause a response to drinking more water by your pet.
+When your dog is suffering from kidney failure, his or her kidneys are no longer able to remove waste from the body in the concentration of urine.
+This will then cause a response of increased water drinking by your pet.